ClaymeCall/ClaymeCall/README.md

 ## 💬 Let's Chat

-Feel free to reach out if you want to [collaborate](mailto:clement.callejon@tutanota.com), discuss an idea, or just say hi!
+Feel free to reach out if you want to [collaborate](mailto:clement.callejon@tutanota.com) or discuss an idea.